KetweW/Protocols/STARBAR.md

 ## Procedure

+### For all Superasin usage, you can increase by 50% to 100% to ensure RNA integrity during long incubations.

 ### Day 0
 1. Precool sample and slides in -13°C to -15°C cryostat.
 2. Prepare metal block and cool it on dry ice.